kdraul/long-short-strategy/README.md

 Several important libraries of Python like NumPy, pandas, Matplotlib, seaborn and statsmodels, that are in extensive use today in the field of Data Science, were used for the analysis.

 The project delves into the analysis of relationships between the *annual average of the stock price returns* and their *annual volatility in a year* and the several financial benchmarks like the *Cash Flow from Operations (CFO) to EBITDA ratio, Debt-to-Equity ratio, EBITDA growth, Cash Flow from Operations (CFO) growth*.
 The strength of each relationship is tested using t-test for correlation, and out of these, the statistically significant relationship is chosen for the *Long-Short strategy*.
-And in the final leg of analysis, the strategy is tested for significance.
+And in the final leg of the analysis, the strategy is tested for significance.
 -----
 The project is divided into four parts which follows the general pattern of data analysis: